abce-dev/abce/README.md

    `bash ./install.sh`

-10. Test it out by running the following within your `abce` directory:

-   `python run.py -f`
+10. Test the installation using one of the examples:

+   `cd examples/single_agent_example`

+    If you have CPLEX installed, update the `settings.yml` file in that directory to indicate "CPLEX" as the solver.

+    Then run the example case:

+   `python ../../run.py --settings_file=./settings.yml --inputs_path=.`

 11. Once the previous command runs to completion without failing, generate a precompiled Julia sysimage file with: